 The Management Board members are responsible for the other information.
+Auditor's report.
+2G Annual Report 2017 101

-The other information comprises the Group's nonfinancial statement pursuant to Section 315 b (1) HGB.
+The other information comprises the Group's non-financial statement pursuant to Section 315 b (1) HGB.

 The other information also includes the other parts of the annual report that we received before the date of this auditor's report - excluding further-reaching cross-references to external information - apart from the audited consolidated financial statements, the audited Group management report and our auditor's report.